openframeworks/ofSite/documentation/3d/ofNode.markdown

 Get direction the node looks at aka local -z axis, as 3d vector.

-Returns: A normalized 3D vector of the node's local -z axis direction.
+**Returns**: A normalized 3D vector of the node's local -z axis direction.